Reducing Racial and Ethnic Disparities in Juvenile Justice

 The tuition for the Reducing Racial and Ethnic Disparities in Juvenile Justice Certificate Program is $3,000 per person.
 Tuition subsidies are available for participants with demonstrated financial need and with heightened readiness to utilize the curriculum to undertake changes in their local community.
 Read more about tuition.

-This Certificate Program will be held October 24-28, 2016.
-The application period is now closed.
+This Certificate Program was held October 24-28, 2016.
 Please check back on our website in 2017 for more information about next year’s program.

 Please direct any questions to firstname.lastname@example.org.